Some early considerations

 between the tooth brushing movements and the music

 We finally came up with having two different ways of influencing the music

-being playing while one is brushing his/her teeth.
+being played while one is brushing ones teeth.
 First the music adjusts

 itself to the tempo of the tooth brushing movements, i.e. if one brushes

 faster, the music also speeds up, and if one brushes slower, the music